Costco Indian Madras Lentils - Tasty but Misleading?

 - Taste just like American chili

-Unfortunately, I just don’t see the difference between this item marketed as an Indian dish and the typical can of chili that is sold in the same aisle.
-Realistically, I was expecting at worst a unique tasting Indian inspired curry, but instead just got some traditional American chili.
+Unfortunately, I don’t see the difference between this item marketed as an Indian dish and the typical can of chili sold in the same aisle.
+Realistically, I was expecting, at worst, a unique tasting Indian inspired curry, but instead just got some traditional American chili.